Thank you for signing up to . You will receive a verification email shortly.

 Being able to cool down fast is essential in the summer, especially when the temperature rises well above what we're normally used to.

-There are some basic ways to cool down, like getting out of the sun as soon as you feel too warm.
-But once you’re inside, whether you’re trying to sleep in the heat or stop feeling so hot during the day, this is what else you can do to cool down quickly.
+There are some basic ways to cool down, like getting out of the sun as soon as you feel too warm, or taking a dip in the paddling pool - as long as there's no hosepipe ban (opens in new tab), of course!
+But once you're inside, whether you're trying to sleep in the heat (opens in new tab) or stop feeling so hot during the day, this is what else you can do to cool down quickly.